2024sabuhiabbasov/unit4_2023-project/README.md

 # Criteria A: Planning
 ## Problem Definition
 <p align="justify">As a food lover, I've identified a problem where there's no dedicated social network for food enthusiasts.
-We’ve limited options to connect with others online using an application, to share culinary creations, restaurant reviews, and difficulty finding recipes or restaurant recommendations.
+We’ve limited options to connect with others online using an application, to share culinary creations and restaurant reviews.
 Additionally, I've had difficulties keeping notes of recipes or restaurant names on paper.
 Through research and consultations with others (see the <a href="https://github.com/2024sabuhiabbasov/unit4_2023-project/blob/master/README.md#evidence-of-consultation">Evidence of Consultation</a> in Appendix), I've found a need for a social network for food lovers.
 Existing food-related websites (Yelp: it doesn't allow sharing and discovery of recipes) and apps don't meet the needs of this community.
-I've tried them, but they lack specific features for food lovers (eg. following favorite users in the network).</p>
+I've tried them, but they lack specific features for food lovers (eg. following favorite users in the network, seeing only their sharings).</p>

 ## Proposed Solution
 ### Design Statement